Women's and Gender Studies

 Course Experience: University-Based Experience

-WSTD04H3 - Senior Seminar in Gender, Equity and Human Rights
+WSTD04H3 - Critical Perspectives on Gender and Human Rights

-An advanced and in-depth examination of selected topics related to women and gender, equity, diversity and human rights in the context of local and global communities, and diaspora.
-The course will be in a seminar format with student participation expected, and it also involves a major research project.
+An in-depth examination of selected topics related to women, gender, equality, and human rights in the context of local and global communities, and diaspora.
+Student participation and engagement is expected.
+There will be a major research project.

 Prerequisite: 8.0 credits including 2.0 credits in WST courses